 2 Visual perception

-Models of visual perception – reminder of processes in the recognition of objects and categories, including prototype theory.
+Models of visual perception – reminder of processes in the recognition of objects, categories and faces.

 Understanding models of visuo-spatial and executive attention.
-Divided attention and dual processing accounts of cognition.
+Executive functions and whether they can be trained by certain practices (e.g. bilingualism).
 Working memory.

 Exploring types of long-term memory including semantic and episodic, declarative and non-declarative.
 Understanding associative networks in memory and priming.